 Program on Human RightsProgram

-This program seeks to understand how human rights can best be deployed to advance social justice, freedom, equality, development and the rule of law.
+The PHR seeks to understand how human rights can best be deployed to advance social justice, freedom, equality, development and the rule of law.
 Which people and institutions set and apply human rights standards?
 What are the primary obstacles (legal, political, social, economic and technological) to advancing human rights, and how can they be overcome?
 And given the divergence in the cultural norms, patterns of economic and legal organization, religious, moral and political creeds within and across nation states, should human rights standards differ from place to place?

 - Courts, Politics and Human Rights - Completed

-CDDRL, FSI Stanford, PHR Project
+CDDRL, FSI Stanford, PHR Project (Completed)

 - Globalization and Human Rights - Completed